OpenDataScotland/the_od_bods/_datasets/Dundee City Council - Allotments.md

 license: Open Government Licence 3.0 (United Kingdom)
 maintainer: Dundee City Council
 maintainer_email: someone@example.com
-notes: "Allotments are plots of land that are rented by individuals or organisations\
+notes: "<p>Allotments are plots of land that are rented by individuals or organisations\
   \ for the purpose of growing fruit, vegetables and/or flowers.
 There are several\
   \ allotment sites in Dundee but not all of them are run by the council itself.
 Dundee\
   \ City Council has four sites: Arklay Terrace, Ancrum Road, Magdalen Green and Macaulay\